top of page

 “I saw the house,” she finally said.
 “You fixed it up nice.”

 He gave a small nod.
 “Did most of the work myself.
-After Dad passed, I figured it was time to do something up right.”
+After Dad passed, I figured it was time to do something with it.”

 Anna looked down, her throat tightening.
 “I’m sorry.”